CSCfi/csc-user-guide/docs/cloud/fgci/fgci-user-guide-overview.md

 As a grid computing platform can be seen as an upgrade to its' predecessor, FGI.
-The usage is based on the same components (ARC middleware and X509 cetificates, and fgi.csc.fi VO) that were in use in FGI and the two grid generations can be used with same accounts and commands.
+The usage is based on the same components (ARC middleware, X509 cetificates, and fgi.csc.fi VO) that were in use in FGI and the two grid generations can be used with same accounts and commands.